amnn/3rd-year-report/report.md

 one of two operations:
 \begin{description}
   \item[Extract] takes a substring $\alpha$ that occurs in multiple rules,
-    replaces its occurence in those rules by a fresh non-terminal $A$, to which rule $A \rightarrow \alpha$ has been added.
+    replaces its occurrence in those rules by a fresh non-terminal $A$, to which rule $A \rightarrow \alpha$ has been added.

   \item[Merge] if two non-terminals $A, B$ occur in similar contexts within the